TNOCS/csnext/packages/cs-docs/docs/README.md

 ### Installation

 CS can be installed in different ways.
 Please check out the getting started guide, for all options.
-If you want to quickly start a new CS project based on the Vue CLI, follow the following steps:
+If you want to quickly start a new CS project based on a  Vue CLI preset, follow the following steps:

 ``` bash
 # install vue-cli